gmraabe/mycode/README.md

 # mycode
-So you want to be a python hero (code)
+So you want to be a python hero (coder)